US government ponders the meaning of race and ethnicity

 Some Black Americans want their ancestors' enslavement recognized in how they are identified.
 Some Jewish people believe their identity should be seen as its own ethnic category and not only a religion.
 The idea of revising categories for ethnic and racial identities, both in the census and in gathering demographic information between head counts, have fueled editorials and think-tank essays as well as thousands of written comments by individuals in what is almost a Rorschach test for how Americans identify themselves.

-The White House's Office of Management and Budget is set to decide on new classifications next year and is hosting three virtual town halls on the subject this week.
+The White House’s Office of Management and Budget is set to decide on new classifications next year and is hosting virtual town halls on the subject.

 Some conservatives question the process itself, saying the overarching premise that Americans need more ethnic categories will only accelerate Balkanization.